 The Helsinki summer school aims to create a better understanding of why platforms are key in shaping economies and societies?
 How do platforms create such societal and business impact?

 Participants in the Helsinki summer school will master the ability to differentiate between traditional businesses and platforms.
 Participants will acquire knowledge about key success factors and building blocks of multi-sided platforms that create networked markets, and why such platform business models have been so competitive in tech and non-tech industries alike?
 Moreover, participants will utilize concepts and models to create and assess platform business model entrants in cases provided by cities.
 Using this knowledge and applying various innovation and entrepreneurship tools provided during the Helsinki summer school, our participants will be well equipped to support Europe's digital cities platform quest.

-At the Helsinki summer school, we rely on the innovation and entrepreneurship ecosystem at Aalto University and Helsinki to further expand the insightful and joyful experiences of our summer school participants.
-Furthermore, participants will appreciate various social and nature activities that enhance the networking potentials amongst our participants.
+Even online, at the Helsinki summer school, we rely on the innovation and entrepreneurship ecosystem at Aalto University and Finland to further expand the insightful and joyful experiences of our summer school participants.
+Furthermore, participants will appreciate various virtually implemented social activities that enhance the networking potentials amongst our participants.

 After successful completion of the Helsinki summer school, participants will be better equipped to become the digital changemakers that will shape both the firms they create or work during their careers.
 We look forward to greeting and having an engaging and insightful experience for our Helsinki summer school participants.

 Each programme has a focus on business innovation and entrepreneurship, there is no need to have specific technical backgrounds or any coding knowledge to join our Summer School.